ShubboXD/ShubboXD/README.md

 </div>
 hobby - story_writing <br>
-I like complex programming languages like Rust, Haskell, C++ because real life is much more complex for me.
+I like complex programming languages like Rust, Haskell, C++ because real life is much more complex for me, failed in every 9/10 exams.